-The reason I came back to Taiwan is that of the food.
-I was craving for xiao long bao, bubble milk tea, and other Taiwanese cuisines.
+The reason I came back to Taiwan is the food.
+I was craving xiao long bao, bubble milk tea, and other Taiwanese cuisines.
 There was a time that in one day I spent around NTD 50 to 100 a day.
 Other times that I was too lazy to get out, I just bought instant noodles which should be a big NO. In Yilan, for two people, NTD 200 is awesome already.

 I still have NTD 2000 left back in Manila

-I wasn’t traveling in luxury during my almost a month stay in Taiwan because I brought my work with me as a digital nomad.
+I wasn’t traveling in luxury during my almost month stay in Taiwan because I brought my work with me as a digital nomad.
 The experience was all worth it and I never regretted anything.
 I learned a lot from the experience.